Interacting with wildlife

-Disturbing animals can endanger them or their young.
-Do your best to observe wild animals without frightening or rousing them by:
+Disturbing native animals can endanger them or their young.
+If you see a wild animal, you should do your best to observe it without frightening or disturbing it by:

 - walking quietly and keeping sudden movements to a minimum